beelerpayton/FracScatt/docs/source/functions.rst

    wavelength : float
 	The wavelength of incident light, in nanometers. diameter : float
-   	The volume-equivalent diameter, in nanometers. abs_error : float, optional
+   	The volume-equivalent diameter of the black carbon core, in nanometers. abs_error : float, optional
 	The errors associated with mass absorption cross-section measurement. mode : string, optional